Nelumbo nucifera: Use in water treatment

-Storage and commercialization
+Storage and commercial use

 Currently, most rhizomes are consumed fresh, and it is not common to store them due to their poor shelf life performance.
-This limits export possibilities for low-income production countries in Asia.
-Rhizomes quickly lose water, oxidation occurs and nutrient composition changes within a short time after harvest.
+This limits export possibilities for producing countries in Asia.
+Rhizomes lose water quickly, oxidation occurs, and nutrient composition changes within a short time after harvest.
 Optimal storage temperatures range between 5 and 8 C. There are three different approaches to storing rhizomes.
-By stacking the rhizomes, they are storable and remain fresh for about three weeks.
+By stacking the rhizomes, they can be stored, remaining fresh for about three weeks.
 Special stacking with silver sand and soil results in five to six layers that prevent water loss, thus, the rhizome stays fresh for up to two months.
-However the method is not suitable for commercialization but rather for home use.
+However, this method is not suitable for commercial sale but rather for home use.
 Hydrogen sulfide fumigation reduces enzymatic browning and therefore ensures rhizome quality.
 Dipping the rhizomes in a salt solution prevents oxidation and bacterial reproduction, which allows storage for up to five months and greater export ability.
 This treatment is related to the high cost and inefficient cleaning process before eating the rhizomes.

 Use in bioengineering

-Nelumbo nucifera contains some thermal-stable proteins that might be useful in protein bio engineering processes.
+Nelumbo nucifera contains some thermal-stable proteins that might be useful in protein bioengineering processes.
 The proteins are characterized by seed longevity used for cell protection and repair under stress.
 There are also several indications that compounds of N. nucifera are used in drug fabrication in human health research for multiple purposes.
+Lotus leaves possess hydrophobic characteristics, attributed to a waxy coat that prevents water from adhering to the surface.
+This attribute has influenced the conception of the "lotus effect" in biomimicry and engineering, guiding the design of materials that resist water and remain self-cleaning.
+Researchers at the National University of Singapore have utilized the water-repelling structure as inspiration for developing eAir, an aero-elastic sensor capable of detecting subtle pressure changes or other environmental stimuli.

 Other uses

 The distinctive dried seed heads, which resemble the spouts of watering cans, are widely sold throughout the world for decorative purposes and for dried flower arranging.

 In Asia, the petals are sometimes used for garnish, while the large leaves are used as a wrap for food, not frequently eaten (for example, as a wrapper for zongzi).
+Lotus leaves are also used to serve food in various cultures.

-A unique fabric called lotus silk, from the lotus plant fibers, is produced only at Inle lake, Myanmar, and in Siem Reap, Cambodia.
+A unique fabric called lotus silk, from the lotus plant fibres, is produced only at Inle Lake, Myanmar, and in Siem Reap, Cambodia.
 This thread is used for weaving special robes for Buddha images called kya thingan (lotus robe).